 José Santos P. Ardivilla, Fine Arts Doctoral Program student (at far left), was one of two students selected through competitive review to receive SOA scholarships to attend summer residency programs at the Arrowmont School of Arts and Crafts in Gatlinburg,Tennessee through Arrowmont's Windgate University Fellows Scholarship Endowment matching program.
 Ardivilla had signed up for a figurative painting workshop but ended up in a narrative painting class instead.
 Says Ardivilla of his experience, "Considering that my works revolve around narration albeit filtered through a cartooning lens, the class offered me ample opportunities to push for a different approach and even consider richer and deeper stories to deal with."

-Sahar Fattahi and Madeline Hernandez, Master of Fine Arts students in painting, participated in this summer's Research Group in Art, Environment and Sustainability and Inspired: Art@Work project led by School of Art associate professor Carol Flueckiger at Elsewhere Studios in Paonia, Colorado.
+Sahar Fattahi and Madeline Hernandez, Master of Fine Arts students in painting, participated in the Summer 2019 Research Group in Art, Environment and Sustainability and Inspired: Art@Work project led by School of Art Associate Professor Carol Flueckiger at Elsewhere Studios in Paonia, Colorado.
 Fattahi and Hernandez met with students from Western Colorado University in two sessions held in June while doing their artist residencies at Elsewhere Studios.